Elizabeth II: Media depiction and public opinion

 In the 1950s, as a young woman at the start of her reign, Elizabeth was depicted as a glamorous "fairytale Queen".
 After the trauma of the Second World War, it was a time of hope, a period of progress and achievement heralding a "new Elizabethan age".
 Lord Altrincham's accusation in 1957 that her speeches sounded like those of a "priggish schoolgirl" was an extremely rare criticism.
 In the late 1960s, attempts to portray a more modern image of the monarchy were made in the television documentary Royal Family and by televising Prince Charles's investiture as Prince of Wales.
 Elizabeth also instituted other new practices; her first royal walkabout, meeting ordinary members of the public, took place during a tour of Australia and New Zealand in 1970.
 Her wardrobe developed a recognisable, signature style driven more by function than fashion.
 In public, she took to wearing mostly solid-colour overcoats and decorative hats, allowing her to be seen easily in a crowd.
+By the end of her reign, nearly one third of Britons had seen or met Elizabeth in person.

 At Elizabeth's Silver Jubilee in 1977, the crowds and celebrations were genuinely enthusiastic; but, in the 1980s, public criticism of the royal family increased, as the personal and working lives of Elizabeth's children came under media scrutiny.
 Her popularity sank to a low point in the 1990s.
 Under pressure from public opinion, she began to pay income tax for the first time, and Buckingham Palace was opened to the public.
 Although support for republicanism in Britain seemed higher than at any time in living memory, republican ideology was still a minority viewpoint, and Elizabeth herself had high approval ratings.
 Criticism was focused on the institution of the monarchy itself, and the conduct of Elizabeth's wider family, rather than her own behaviour and actions.
 Discontent with the monarchy reached its peak on the death of Diana, Princess of Wales, although Elizabeth's personal popularity—as well as general support for the monarchy—rebounded after her live television broadcast to the world five days after Diana's death.